SyncraEngine/SyncraEngine/docs/architecture/scripting.rst

        }
    }

-When compiled, `RotateEntity` becomes a native function with read/write sets declared.
-The engine schedules it accordingly.
+At compile time, `RotateEntity` becomes a native function detailing its read/write sets.
+The engine’s scheduler then integrates it into the ECS update loop.

 Integration with ECS & Drivers
 ------------------------------

-Each script’s systems integrate seamlessly with the ECS concurrency model (:doc:`engine_ecs`).
-For example:
+Every system defined by a script fits into the ECS concurrency model (:doc:`engine_ecs`).
+For instance:

+- **Driver Data**
-- **Driver Data**: A VR driver may publish “controller pose” components.
-A script system that reads them can handle interactions or animations.
+  A VR driver may publish “controller pose” components.
+A script system that reads those components can handle interactions or animations.
+- **User-Level Logic**
-- **User-Level Logic**: Scripts can add features like “open a UI panel if a certain input is pressed.”
-They might do so by reading “InputState” from a driver and writing to “UIPanel” components in the ECS.
+  Scripts can add features such as “opening a UI panel when a certain button is pressed,” accomplished by reading “InputState” from a driver and writing to “UIPanel” components in the ECS.

 Dataflow vs. Scripting
 ----------------------

-- **Drivers & Dataflow**: Typically, dataflow logic covers low-level transformations or I/O handling—like audio mixing, VR input filtering, or rendering passes.
-These are mostly stateless or minimal-state computations external to the ECS.
+- **Drivers & Dataflow**
+  Typically handle lower-level transformations or I/O tasks (e.g., audio mixing, VR input filtering, rendering passes).
+They tend to be stateless or minimally stateful and run outside the ECS.

-- **Scripting & ECS**: Scripting handles *world logic* (e.g., how entities move, react, spawn, or despawn).
-Scripts are “systems” that read/write ECS components, or define new ones for specialized usage.
+- **Scripting & ECS**
+  Manages *world logic*: how entities move, respond, spawn, or despawn.
+Scripts appear as “systems” that read/write ECS components or introduce new ones for specialized purposes.

-In some advanced scenarios, a user might combine both approaches:
+In advanced use cases, both can work together:

+- **Graph Nodes**
-- **Graph Nodes**: A dataflow node that calls into a scripting function for advanced calculations.
+  A dataflow node might call a script function for complex calculations.
+- **Systems**
-- **Systems**: A script-based system that references dataflow outputs from a driver channel.
+  A script-based system could process data exposed by a driver channel.

 Security & Sandbox
 ------------------

-Given that scripting is compiled to native code, you might wonder if scripts can compromise the host. **SyncraEngine** addresses this with:
+Since scripts compile to native code, security measures are essential:

+- **Limited Syscalls**
-- **Limited Syscalls**: The engine’s compiler toolchain strips or disallows direct system calls.
-All OS/hardware access is through the engine’s permissioned APIs.
+  The scripting compiler disallows direct system calls.
+All hardware or OS requests go through engine-managed APIs.

+- **Verification**
-- **Verification**: The compile process can occur in a separate “build sandbox.”
-If code tries to link forbidden libraries, the build fails.
+  Compilation can occur in a “build sandbox.”
+Any attempt to link forbidden libraries or functions causes the build to fail.

-- **Runtime Checks**: On load, the engine checks the script’s declared read/write sets.
+- **Runtime Checks**
-  If a script claims to read “NetworkSecrets” but lacks permission, it’s rejected.
+  Scripts declare read/write sets for ECS components.
+If a script tries to read “NetworkSecrets” without permission, the engine rejects it.

-In a future iteration, the engine might adopt a technique like eBPF-style checks or formal verification for certain critical scripts—especially if user content grows wildly.
+Future releases may incorporate advanced methods like eBPF-style verification or formal checks, especially as user-generated content scales up.

 Hot-Reload & Version Control
 ----------------------------

+1. **Incremental Builds**
-1. **Incremental Builds**: During development, a script’s changes can be recompiled quickly, producing a new .so/.dll/.dylib.
+   A script can be recompiled quickly during development, producing a fresh `.dll/.so/.dylib`.

+2. **Live Swapping**
-2. **Live Swapping**: If a system’s data layout remains compatible, the engine can swap out the old function pointer for the new one at runtime—**hot reload**.
+   If the updated system’s memory layout is compatible, the engine can hot-reload the new function without a full restart.

-3. **Versioning**: The user can commit script changes to a local repo or the official SyncraCloud version control.
-This ensures updates are tracked, tested, and distributed easily.
+3. **Versioning**
+   Scripts are tracked via local or cloud-based repos.
+This setup enables rapid iteration, testing, and sharing of updates.

 Graphical vs. Textual Scripting
 -------------------------------

-While a textual language is straightforward for advanced users, many VR creators prefer a **visual scripting** approach (node-based).
-The engine plans to accommodate both:

-- **Textual**: For advanced devs comfortable with typed syntax, functional concepts, etc.
+Many creators prefer a **visual scripting** interface (node-based), while others favor a **textual** language:

+- **Textual**
+  Suited for those familiar with typed syntax and functional patterns.
+- **Visual/Graph**
-- **Visual/Graph**: Similar to Unreal’s Blueprint or Unity’s Shader Graph, letting you connect nodes for logic or visuals.
-Under the hood, this still compiles to the same IR.
+  Similar to Unreal’s Blueprint or Unity’s Shader Graph, allowing logic or visual effects to be composed by linking nodes.
+Internally, these graphs still compile to the same IR as textual scripts.

 Scripts and Packages
 --------------------

-User scripts can be:
+Scripts can be distributed as:

+- **Standalone**
-- **Standalone**: A single `.syn` (or your chosen extension) file that declares new components/systems.
-Good for small features or prototypes.
+  A single `.syn` file (or similar extension) declaring new components/systems.
-- **Package**: Bundled with multiple scripts, assets, or drivers.
-Might define a “Physics” package or “Vehicle” package that others can reuse.
-- **Official Packages**: The core dev might release “IK,” “UI,” or “Physics” packages maintained by the project.
-A script might just tie those official components and systems together for custom usage.
+- **Package**
+  Multiple scripts plus assets or drivers, forming a reusable “Physics,” “UI,” or “Vehicle” module.
+- **Official Packages**
+  Curated sets maintained by the project, such as “IK” or “UI.”
+A user script might simply bind these official modules to a custom workflow.

 Future Directions
 -----------------

-- **Advanced Type System**: Explore ML/Haskell-like type inference to reduce boilerplate for VR devs who want quick iteration.
-- **WASM or Bytecode**: Possibly compile scripts to a portable IR (like WebAssembly) for easy cross-platform usage.
-The engine can JIT or AOT compile.
+- **Advanced Type System**
+  Borrowing concepts from ML/Haskell for type inference, streamlining VR dev workflows.
+- **WASM or Bytecode**
+  Considering WebAssembly or a similar portable IR.
+The engine could just-in-time or ahead-of-time compile it for different platforms.
+- **Remote Scripting**
-- **Remote Scripting**: Let users load or hot-reload scripts from the cloud or from each other during a shared VR session.
+  Potential to load or hot-reload scripts from a cloud service or between users in a shared VR session.

 Conclusion
 ----------

-Scripting is a crucial layer that empowers creators to build dynamic VR experiences on top of SyncraEngine’s ECS and multi-process runtime.
-By combining native-level performance, robust sandboxing, and a developer-friendly language, we aim to create a flexible environment for everything from simple interactive worlds to deeply complex real-time simulations.
+Scripting provides a vital layer that empowers creators to build dynamic VR experiences using SyncraEngine’s ECS and multi-process infrastructure.
+By combining near-native performance, strong sandboxing, and a developer-friendly language, it enables everything from quick prototypes to intricate real-time simulations.

-To learn more about how scripts interface with the ECS concurrency, see :doc:`engine_ecs`.
-For lower-level data transformations or driver customizations, check out :doc:`dataflow`.
-And if you want to see how the script compilation pipeline integrates with the rest of the engine’s build process, you can read about it in :doc:`../features/rendering` (if relevant) or keep an eye on future devlogs for details on script compilation steps.
+To see how scripts interact with the ECS concurrency model, check out :doc:`engine_ecs`.
+For details on lower-level data transformations or driver logic, see :doc:`dataflow`.
+For upcoming details on script compilation and packaging, follow the devlogs or refer to future sections in this documentation.